Damocles2/OpenSnoo/README.md

 # OpenSnoo
 **PS: Make sure to read the wiki to set it up!
 This is a hardcoded client and therefore needs to have your user data put in through the script and json file! https://github.com/TryTurningOffAndOnAgain/OpenSnoo/wiki/How-to-setup-OpenSnoo**

+**Also a bug was found that doesn't automatically load the first comment of the first loaded post when you enter a subreddit.
+Therefore you need to press "next comment" to view the comments when this occurs**

 V1.3 was released!
 All hail the new code and bugfixes!

 OpenSnoo is an extremely minimalist third party gui for reddit that is hard coded to have the features you desire through a well-structured python script.